darrencauthon/speedy_site_presentation/index.md

 # Story of an unlaunched website

-A mobile homepage for a Fortune 50 company.
+- A mobile homepage for a Fortune 50 company.

-App built on Rails, jQuery Mobile.
+- Rails, RefineryCMS, jQuery Mobile.

-Client is excited.
+- Client is excited for the site.

+- Devs are excited for a green field to use latest tech.

+---

+# Four Months Later

+## I'm called in to rescue the project.

 ---